lizhiqun/KeyLogDaemon/README.md

 ============
 Commonly, Hooking of password window was prevented.

+But build the extended kernel so that it is possible to hook the all key event.

 This project consists of 2 parts.

 That is, project for making the extended kernel file and projec on application level.